 By defining a process variable as a parameter, you are allowing the value to be provided to the process before kicking off the processes start event.
 Take a look at the process history below and notice that the variable change occurred before the start event was activated.

 If you want to collect data from a process start form, you must use process parameters.
-In fact, process parameters are the only options available as values for interface inputs in the grid displayed on the Process start Form tab.
+In fact, process parameters are the only options available as values for rule inputs in the grid displayed on the Process start Form tab.

 On attended nodes, such as a user input task there is a checkbox at the bottom of the forms tab.
 This feature allows users to save a draft of their progress and come back to the form later.
 Since no activities have started yet, this option is not available on start forms.

 Offline Mobile forms must be configured as a start form.
 To make an action available to users when they are offline, refer to Configuring a Start Form for Offline Use